MarkKozel/CompOrgEText/docs/Introduction/Concepts/AnalogDigitalComputers.md

 ### Electrical Analog Systems

 In the 1930s and 1940s, humans were able to make and control electricity to a highly precise level.
-With improved electrical switched, resistors, and capacitors; mechanical systems in analog computers were replaces with electrical current to represent states and changes in states
+With improved electrical switches, resistors, and capacitors; mechanical systems in analog computers were replaced with electrical current to represent states and changes in states

 While electricity was used in Mechanical Computers, the power was used to turn shafts and move gears.
 True Electrical Analog computer systems use electricity in place of the gears, to represent states and changes in the calculations
 [Analog Goes Electronic](https://www.computerhistory.org/revolution/analog-computers/3/150)

 Electric circuits replaced springs and gears with a faster and more reliable means of computing.
 Failure rates and normal wear-and-tear issues were minimized by removing mechanical systems

-Electrical computing systems also were also easier to modify "programs"
+Electrical computing systems also made it easier to modify "programs"

 ::: tip Analog Computer Timeline
 [CHM Analog Computers](https://www.computerhistory.org/revolution/analog-computers/3)